1879-1937; bulk: 1890-1931

 Despite the Yankee Division's overall success in battle, General John J. Pershing, commander of the American Expeditionary Forces, felt that Edwards, who often criticized his superior officers within hearing distance of his men, was somewhat unmilitary in style and did not push his men hard enough.
 As a result, Pershing relieved Edwards of his command and sent him home, ostensibly to train new divisions for the fighting just 17 days before the armistice.
 Edwards continued to hold a grudge against Pershing, and his removal became a cause célèbre for veterans and politicians in New England.
 For a time, the general was mentioned as a possible gubernatorial and presidential candidate.

 From 1918 to 1920, Edwards again headed the Northeastern Department.
 Other than issuing an alert during the Boston police strike of 1919, he had little of real consequence left to do.
-After his promotion to major general in 1922, he retired from the army and lived out his retirement at "Doneroving," a farm in Westwood, Massachusetts.
+After his promotion to major general in 1922, he retired from the army and lived out his retirement at "Doneroving," a farm in Westwood, Mass.
 The general remained in touch with many members of his former Yankee Division and continued to push for official recognition of the division's accomplishments in battle.
 He was especially active in the movements for universal military training and against prohibition in the 1920s.
 He also served as chairman of the board of his father's Cleveland business and was a strong proponent of airship commerce.
-He died from complications resulting from an intestinal obstruction on February 14, 1931.
+He died from complications resulting from an intestinal obstruction on 14 February 1931.

 This collection consists of the papers of Clarence Ransom Edwards, career military officer and commander of the 26th (Yankee) Division in World War I, including correspondence, speeches, reports and bulletins, writings, printed matter, volumes, and other papers.
 The papers in this collection deal with Edwards's service as chief of the Bureau of Insular Affairs, 1902-1912, in the War Department, Cuba, the Philippines, the operations of the 26th (Yankee) Division in World War I, General John J. Pershing's removal of Edwards as division commander, and Edwards's advocacy of universal military training and his opposition to prohibition.
 Among the correspondents are Edwards's wife Bessie Porter Edwards, John W. Hyatt, W. Cameron Forbes, James G. Harbord, Hunter Liggett, William Howard Taft, and Leonard Wood.